Tai Chi Classes in & near Aldershot, Hawley, Farnborough, Camberley, Cove, Farnham & Mytchett

 After the foundation exercises are practised, we move onto learning the movements of a form, which is built upon class by class.
 There are lots of demonstrations, repetitions and corrections to posture to make sure you learn the movements correctly.
 Everything is explained in a matter of fact way in plain English, and occasionally Chinese, where English words fall short, but explanations are given.

-We have ONE New Beginners Chen Tai Chi Chuan class starting in September 2017
+Our most recent Beginners Chen Tai Chi Chuan class started in September 2017

 In addition to empty hand or 'fist' forms, we also teach the following weapons forms: Tai Chi Double Fan, Single Sword and Broadsword routines.